 The Mawé people were the first to cultivate guarana, a natural and popular stimulant.
-They are more notorious for their world-famous bullet ant ceremony.
-When a boy is ready, hundreds of bullet ants are sedated and woven into mittens made of leaves – their stingers facing inside.
+They are better known for their famous bullet ant ceremony.
+When a boy is ready, hundreds of bullet ants are sedated and woven into mittens made of leaves - their stingers facing inside.
 A bullet ant's sting registers the highest rating on Schmidt's Pain Index.

 Later, when the ants regain consciousness, a participant puts his hands into the gloves.
 His goal is to maintain his composure while the ants repeatedly sting him for 5 minutes, after which the gloves are removed.
 The boy's hands and arms may be paralyzed due to the ants' venom.
 Some hallucinate for one or multiple days.
 All Mawé boys must endure the bullet ant ceremony 20 times over the course of several months to complete the initiation.

 Boys of the Hamar people in Ethiopia take part in the bull-jumping ceremony while women demonstrate their committment to marriage by allowing themselves to be whipped prior to the event.
-These rites of passage may seem extreme compared to life in the United States, but Western civilizations have our own forms.
+These rites of passage may seem extreme compared to life in the United States, but Western civilizations have our own traditions and rites of passage.
 Baptisms are a rite of passage.
 Marriage is – in many societies and religions – a rite of passage.
 A Quinceñera is a rite of passage.

 Rites of passage are common tools to codify how age and maturity work within a society.
 So, why are we so unwilling to create legitimate rites of passage for the college fraternity experience?
 What needs to be in place for something like that (not dangerous, Western-society-approved "hazing") to be workable for those of us between the extremes of anarchy and prohibition?